Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Starting problem: broad sci-fi setting material needed clearer rules, social pressure, and atmosphere.
 Structural pass: organize world logic into a readable lore architecture.
 Output: a stronger reference for pitch or team discussion.

-What this proves: Setting logic, world rules, pressure, and usable lore framing.
+What this sample demonstrates: Setting logic, world rules, pressure, and usable lore framing.

 Fantasy Worldbuilding: Factions, History, Magic Rules, and Tone